nodejs/node/doc/api/synopsis.md

   // Set the response header to specify the content type as plain text. res.setHeader('Content-Type', 'text/plain');

-  // End the response with the message 'Hello, World!\n' res.end('Hello, World!\n');
+  // Send back 'Hello, World' to the client res.end('Hello, World!\n');
 });